 Step 1: Try Emporia's Software

-Download Emporia’s app on either the App Store or Google Play.
+Download Emporia's app on either the App Store or Google Play.
 Any user can sample a demo version of this app and provide feedback.
-But the app becomes so much more powerful when used in concert with Vue hardware!
+But the app becomes so much more powerful when used in concert with Vue hardware -- now available at breakthrough pricing!
 So be sure to complete the second step below, either before or after downloading the Emporia app.

 Step 2: Purchase Emporia Vue Hardware

 Installed behind your home's main breaker box, the Vue works in any market.
 Though homeowners can often complete this installation in 15-20 minutes, Emporia nonetheless recommends hiring a qualified electrician.
 However, as a reward for installation, the Vue provides highly granular data and the ability to monitor individual circuits.